dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 });
 ```

-Once you saved the changes, this should pass and cover line `61`!
+Once you save the changes, this should pass and cover line `61`!

 ![Screenshot of React OTP Input incomplete test coverage](/images/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests/test-coverage-incomplete-5.png)